ThomasCEG/ThomasCEG.github.io/_pages/about.md

 About me
 ======

- I am an assistant professor of Econometrics at the [University Paris Dauphine -PSL](https://leda.dauphine.fr).
-I am also an adjunct researcher at the [Climate Economics Chair](https://www.chaireeconomieduclimat.org).
-In the 2024 calendar year I will additionally be a visiting professor at the Department of Quantitative Economics at Maastricht University, School of Business and Economics.
-I work on theoretical and applied econometrics relating to climate change and energy.
-My main research field lies to time series econometrics (noncausal econometrics) and Machine Learning.
+ I am an Assistant Professor of Econometrics at [University Paris Dauphine - PSL](https://leda.dauphine.fr).
+I am also an adjunct researcher at the [Chair of Climate Economics](https://www.chaireeconomieduclimat.org).
+In the calendar year 2024 I will additionally be a visiting professor at the Department of Quantitative Economics at Maastricht University, School of Business and Economics.
+I work on theoretical and applied econometrics related to climate change and energy.
+My main research areas are time series econometrics (non-causal econometrics) and machine learning.
+I organised the [Dauphine Econometrics seminar](https://leda.dauphine.fr/fr/seminaire-externe/seminaires-thematiques.html).

 Employment